Pareto Adaptive Robust Optimality via a Fourier-Motzkin Elimination Lens: Numerical Experiments

-The magnitude of differences is larger for scenario $\bm{z^{\ast}}$ than for the other two measures.
+The magnitude of differences is larger for scenario $\bm{z}^{\ast}$ than for the other two measures.
 In all cases the maximum relative improvement is substantial, but the median relative improvement is only minor in most cases.
 However, if the Stage-1 solution represents a decision that is to be implemented in practice, even the possibility to get an improvement of a few percentage points warrants the extra effort to obtain an (approximate) PARO solution.
-We note that for ARO we use the first found ARO solution $\bm{x}_{\text{ARO}}$; it is possible that there exists yet another ARO solution, for which the improvement percentages of \textit{PARO} over \textit{ARO} are larger than those reported in \Cref{table: percentages-FL} and \Cref{fig: histograms-FL}.
+We note that for ARO we use the first found ARO solution $\bm{x}^{\text{ARO}}$; it is possible that there exists yet another ARO solution, for which the improvement percentages of PARO over ARO are larger than those reported in \Cref{table: percentages-FL_large} and \Cref{fig: histograms-FL-large}.

-The relative improvement of \textit{PARO} over \textit{PRO} is similar to that of \textit{PARO} over \textit{PRO(LDR)}, although the latter has slightly higher magnitude.
-Thus, reported differences are for a large part due to the different Stage-1 decision, and for a small part due to the Stage-2 decision rule.
-In some scenarios the relative improvement is negative (i.e., \textit{PARO} has a worse objective value), although \Cref{fig: histograms-FL} shows that for the large majority of instances the relative improvement is positive.
-For many instances the relative difference between \textit{PARO} and \textit{ARO} is zero, i.e., a different Stage-1 solution $\bm{x}$ does not always translate to a different performance on the three reported measures.
-Nevertheless, also compared to \textit{ARO}, the maximum relative improvement of \textit{PARO} can be substantial.
-Lastly, the results indicate a larger spread in objective value for \textit{PRO} and \textit{PRO(LDR)} than for \textit{ARO}.
+The relative improvement of PARO over PRO smaller than that of PARO over PRO(LDR).
+Thus, reported differences are partially due to the different Stage-1 decision, and partially due to the Stage-2 decision rule.
+In some scenarios the relative improvement is negative (i.e., PARO has a worse objective value), although \Cref{fig: histograms-FL-large} shows that for the large majority of instances the relative improvement is positive.
+For many instances the relative difference between PARO and ARO is zero, i.e., a different Stage-1 solution $\bm{x}$ does not always translate to a different performance on the three reported measures.
+Nevertheless, also compared to ARO, the maximum relative improvement of PARO can be substantial.
+Lastly, the results indicate a larger spread in objective value for PRO and PRO(LDR) than for ARO.